-“Thanks dad, but I’ll be fine, have so many things to take care of, meeting a friend and stuff.
+“Thanks dad, but I’ll be fine, I have so many things to take care of, meeting a friend and stuff.
 Don’t worry!
 See you!”
 He said almost cheerfully and left before Asko could respond.
 He turned when he heard his wife’s steps behind him.

 “What should I do?”
-He asked hating the helpless feeling.
+He asked, hating the helpless feeling.
 “I don’t know what to do, Katja.”
-He said shaking his head, running his fingers through his hair.
+He said, shaking his head, running his fingers through his hair.
 Katja didn’t have the answers, she worried as well, Joni was young, but he was an adult and they couldn’t force him to stay, couldn’t force him to eat.

 “Perhaps… if we gently suggest that…” Katja hesitated.
 “That he would talk to some professional, about… Chris…” Asko looked at her and gave her a miserable smile, he could already see his son’s reaction to this gentle suggestion and at the same time he thought it would be the best if Joni talked to someone with better tools to help than they had.

 Joni parked his car, looking at the apartment building and taking a deep breath before slowly getting out.
-He hadn’t wanted to tell his parents that he was going here, they probably would have stopped him or at least insisted on coming along, but… Joni felt like he needed to do this on his own.
+He hadn’t wanted to tell his parents that he was going there, they probably would have stopped him or at least insisted on coming along, but… Joni felt like he needed to do this on his own.

 This was still where he officially lived, he and Chris both.
-He felt a tight knot settle in the bottom of his stomach as he approached the building, his heart sped up when their neighbour and her friend walked past him and he could see the look they gave him.
+He felt a tight knot settle in the bottom of his stomach as he approached the building, his heart sped up when their neighbor and her friend walked past him and he could see the look they gave him.
 The girl greeted him and Joni only nodded stiffly trying to smile yet knowing that it came out insecure.
-After passing them he could hear the whispers and wondered how much all of their neighbours really knew.
+After passing them he could hear the whispers and wondered how much all of their neighbors really knew.
 How much had they heard?